jdeluyck/kcoreorg-website/_posts/2024/2024-06-28-cloudflare-tunnel-mtls-hass.md

 * Bugs happen.
 In everything.
 * Unless you have a static IP, any IP change will cause issues (fixable with Dynamic DNS)

-So I definitely wanted to put a reverse proxy in front of it and preferrably also only make it accessible from my own devices.
+So I definitely wanted to put a reverse proxy in front of it and preferrably also only make it accessible from my own mobile devices (Android based, I don't own any Apple smartphones/tablets).

 One thing that exists is [Home Assistant Cloud](https://www.nabucasa.com/), offered by Nabu Casa - the company behind Home Assistant - through which you also support the Home Assistant project.